boisgera/leap/Don't panic!.md

     sys.exit("❌ Please provide your name")
 ```

-The script is supposed to work like that:
+The script is supposed to greet you with the name you have given as arguments:

 ```bash
 $ python greeter.py John Doe